rennoraudmae/SuperHajusSudoku/README.md

 It will create the Sudoku game server, in where, it is possible to start games

-### Secondly must open the client side, as it is multiplayer game, then that point can be done in two variations
+### Secondly must open the client side.

+As it is multiplayer game, then that point can be done in two variations

 If there is only one client, then you must open the game as well: